|

 direction around a triangle whose sides measure approximately 75’,

 100’ and 75’.
+Most

-as straight of a line as possible.
-The horse is then trotted around
+in as straight of a line as possible.

-the same triangle in the same direction, usually twice.
-At the
+The horse is then trotted around the same triangle in the same

-judge’s request, the horse is then turned loose in an enclosed arena
+direction, usually twice.
+At the judge’s request, the horse is then

-to trot and canter at liberty.
-The runner may encourage the horse.
+turned loose, in an enclosed arena, to trot and canter at liberty.

-just prior to entering the arena or just after leaving the arena.
+be taken from the mane or tail, just prior to entering the arena or

 Will there be runners available?